-Returning Your Voted Absentee Ballot You may return your voted absentee ballot by mail, by bringing it into the Elections Department or by dropping it off at any Tehama County polling place on Election Day.
-If you are unable to return your ballot yourself, you may have a relative (spouse, child, parent, grandparent, grandchild, brother or sister) deliver the ballot for you.
+Returning Your Voted Absentee Ballot You may return your voted absentee ballot by mail; by bringing it into the Elections Department; at one of our two Drop Boxes (Drop Box #1 is at the Corner of Pine and Madison available 24 hours a day through Election Day at 8p and Drop Box #2 is on the main floor of the Historic Courthouse available 8-5 M-F and Election Day 7a-8p); OR by dropping it off at any Tehama County polling place on Election Day.
+If you are unable to return your ballot yourself, you may have someone deliver the ballot for you.
 The voted ballot must be returned to one of the above locations no later than 8:00 pm on Election Day in order to be counted, depositing it at a post office on Election Day does not constitute being returned in the proper manner.
 Be sure to sign your ballot envelope or we cannot count your ballot.

 The Elections Department will begin mailing out requested absentee ballots 29 days before the election and continuing until the 7th day prior to the election.
 A voter may come into the office and pick up their ballot starting on this 29th day.
 We will accept voted ballots beginning that day.

 Frequently Asked Questions Q-What if I make a mistake on my absentee ballot?
 A- If you make a mistake on your ballot, or if it is lost or destroyed, please call the Election Department for instructions on how to obtain a second ballot.